 Stance: If you are right handed your right foot will be your leading foot.

-Backswing: For a right handed thrower the disc starts at left side of body and moves to the right as arm swings open.
+Backswing: For a right-handed thrower the disc starts at left side of body and moves to the right as arm swings open.

 Release: Be sure to snap the wrist on the follow through (extremely important for short range).